DPSIM Static Module Manual

 Adding units

 Use the toolbar model categories to add equipment.
-The available categories in the Static Module include Feed, Comminution, Classification, Concentration, Dewatering and Auxiliary.
-Each category contains models that are appropriate for steady-state simulation.
+The Static Module includes Feed, Comminution, Classification, Concentration, Dewatering and Auxiliary models for steady-state simulation.

 | Category | Typical models | Purpose |